Local Land and Property Gazetteer: Database

-In recent years the central government of the UK has required local authorities to modernise their processes to take advantage of new technologies and provide better linked up services to their residents and businesses.
+In 2005, the central government of the UK has required local authorities to modernise their processes to take advantage of new technologies and provide better linked up services to their residents and businesses.
 One of the key ways to achieve this goal has been to develop one address resource for their entire local authority area.
 This has ultimately meant that a resident may notify a council of their change of address at one place without having to repeat the process throughout a number of service areas within an authority.

 As part of this process the National Land and Property Gazetteer (NLPG) was created.
 This is a central repository or “hub” for all LLPGs and coordinates the many LLPGs created by local authorities.
 It also enforces the compliance of all LLPGs with the national standard for the representation of address information, British Standard 7666 (BS7666).

-Largely through pressure from the central UK government for a consistent address resource the NLPG has become UK’s definitive address infrastructure.
+Largely through pressure from the central UK government for a consistent address resource the NLPG has become UK's definitive address infrastructure.
 However, the development of the NLPG has been held back by arguments between local authorities and the national mapping agency, Ordnance Survey, who are required to act as a trading entity.
 This has led to the NLPG being unable to compel local authorities to maintain their LLPGs as well as protracted negotiations regarding issues of ownership of address data.

-In May 2005 local authorities in the UK signed an agreement (Mapping Services Agreement) with suppliers of geographic data, which included Ordnance Survey and the managers of the NLPG.
+In May 2005, local authorities in the UK signed an agreement (Mapping Services Agreement) with suppliers of geographic data, which included Ordnance Survey and the managers of the NLPG.
 This solved the issues surrounding ownership of address data and contained many restrictions on the use of LLPGs by local authorities as well as compulsions upon local authorities to maintain their LLPGs.